Services

 Focuses on how your thoughts, emotions, and behaviors are connected, and how unhelpful patterns can keep you feeling stuck.
 Through practical, evidence-based strategies, CBT helps you shift negative thinking and build healthier habits to improve mood and reduce anxiety.

-SCHEMA THERAPY AND PARTS WORK
+SCHEMA THERAPY & PARTS WORK

 Focuses on identifying and understanding deeply held patterns and beliefs that often develop to protect us but can keep us feeling stuck.
 By exploring and working with different parts of yourself, therapy helps heal underlying wounds, meet unmet emotional needs, shift unhelpful patterns, and build a more integrated and balanced sense of self.